 In DevOps ecosystem, choice of systems and collaboration between cross-functional teams is critical.
 Incidence response and change management are key DevOps activities.
 ServiceNow is a market leader for IT service management, and we are delighted that Azure Pipelines and ServiceNow have partnered together for an integration of Azure Pipelines with ServiceNow Change Management.

 Today, we are releasing updates for a cross site scripting (XSS) vulnerability and an issue where in some instances task groups may incorrectly show variables that are marked as secret.
 Team Foundation Server 2017 and 2018 are impacted.
 We have released patches for TFS 2017 Update 3.1 and TFS 2018 Update 1.2.
-We have also released TFS 2018 Update 3.2, which is a full install that includes these fixes.

 Welcome back Microsoft developers and DevOps practitioners; I hope you had a great new year!
 Me?
 I took some time off to recharge the batteries and I'm glad I did because — wow — even though it's just the beginning of 2019, there's already some incredible news coming out of the DevOps community.